ocean-perception/oplab_pipeline/README.md

 or run

-pip3 install numpy pyyaml plotly pandas xlrd prettytable --user
+pip3 install matplotlib numpy pyyaml plotly pandas xlrd prettytable --user

 Some of the packages above are in [third_party](third_party) which can be installed by:
 * executing the following terminal commands within the folder...